 Make No-Sew Fleece Blankets*

-Your young ones can help make these cozy, clever blankets and provide comfort to a child in need.
+These fuzzy fleece blankets are fun to create together, and they provide comfort to a child in need.
 No sewing required!

 What you’ll need